Sunrise Elementary P.E. Technician Arrested For Domestic Battery in Gainesville Publix Parking Lot

 The victim ran towards the witness and asked her to call 911.

-The witness told Gainesville Police Department (GPD) Officer John Anda that she heard McMahon screaming from her vehicle and saw him grab the victim from behind when she walked away from him.
+The witness told police that she heard McMahon screaming from her vehicle and saw him grab the victim from behind when she walked away from him.

-McMahon alleged the victim hit him in the face, and Anda noted a cut on his bottom lip.
+McMahon alleged the victim hit him in the face, and police noted a cut on his bottom lip.
 The victim denied the claim and said it could’ve happened when McMahon was grabbing her.

 In May 2019, McMahon was arrested for possessing an unlicensed concealed firearm.
 Officers were instructing people at a block party to leave and reportedly saw the firearm displayed and readily accessible in McMahon’s vehicle.
-The charges were not prosecuted.
+The charges were dropped.

 McMahon went on to reportedly send the victim a screenshot of his pinned location next to her.
 The victim looked around and saw McMahon’s car nearby, causing her to flee her home with a witness.